-Located in the CBD of La Défense, the monumental Grande Arche is a 20th-century version of the Arc de Triomphe.
+Located in the outskirts of Paris, the monumental Grande Arche de La Défense is a 20th-century version of the Arc de Triomphe.
 Instead of celebrating military victories, the monument is dedicated to humanity and humanitarian ideals.
-Alongside the Eiffel Tower, it is probably Paris’ most imposing monument.
+Alongside the Eiffel Tower, it is probably Paris’ most imposing landmark.

 Once elected President, François Mitterrand announced that La Défense needed a monumental structure which would represent the French state for centuries to come.
 The project was called “Tête Défense” (Head Défense) and was part of the so-called “Grands Travaux” (the ‘Great Works’), which involved the construction of a series of impressive architectural projects such as the Louvre Pyramid and the new Bastille opera house.

 A controversial design

 Like the Eiffel Tower at the time of its inauguration, the controversial Grande Arche was not welcomed by everyone.
 The President was often compared to Louis XIV, the Egyptian Pharaohs or even “dieu” (god) by the media for his zeal for building long-lasting and imposing landmarks throughout the French capital.
 But for Mitterrand, the timing was once again historic: for plans were being made for the huge celebrations of the bicentenary of the French Revolution to take place in 1989.

 The French president launched a great national design competition in 1982 and hundreds of proposals for the Head Défense were studied.
 Amongst them, that of Danish architect Johan-Otto Von Spreckelsen (1929-1987) was chosen.
 It featured an open cube to look like a window open to the world with and gazing towards the future.

 “a modern Arc de Triomphe, erected to the glory of the triumph of humanity; a symbol of hope that in the future people may meet freely”.